wisespace-io/nearby/README.md

 ### People around you (Work In Progress)

 Use `--people` to generate `people.json`.
-It will watch Probe Requests and filter the mobiles according to the vendor list specified.
+It will watch Probe Requests and filter the mobiles according to a specified mobile phone vendor list.

 ```rust
 sudo target/release/nearby -i your_wireless_adapter --people
 ```

+Note: The default scan time is 60s, if it stops working after a short period of time often with the error message `libpcap error: The interface went down`, it may be because another running process is causing it.
+On Ubuntu, you may be the network-manager, try `service network-manager stop`.

-## WiFi adapter should support monitor mode
+## Wifi adapter should support monitor mode

-There are many USB WiFi adapters that support monitor mode, i.e:
+There are many USB Wifi adapters that support monitor mode, i.e:

 - Alfa AWUS036NHA
+- Alfa AWUS036NEH
 - TP-Link TL-WN722N (ONLY Version 1)